 What To Do If Your Insurance Gets Cancelled

 What happens when your insurance gets cancelled?
 You can either fight a cancellation if the company made a mistake, or you can get new car insurance.
-You’ll usually have between 10 and 30 days to get new insurance before your current coverage expires.
+You’ll usually have a grace period of between 10 and 30 days to get new coverage before your current policy term expires.

 If your car insurance has been cancelled and you don’t get new insurance, you could have your license and registration suspended for driving without insurance.
 Depending on the reason for cancellation, you may have to pay more for high-risk coverage for the next three years.